-China is moving away from encouraging foreign direct investment (FDI) in complete vehicle manufacturing towards R&D and development of new energy vehicles.
+China is moving away from encouraging foreign direct investment (FDI) in complete vehicle manufacturing towards research and development (R&D) of new energy vehicles.
 The National Development and Reform Commission and Ministry of Commerce released the Catalogue of Industries for Guiding Foreign Investment (2011 revision) in January 2012.
-It removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category considering the overcapacity and abundant FDI in this area.
+It removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category, considering the overcapacity and abundant FDI in this area.

 Instead, the government encourages investment in R&D and new energy vehicles.
-Below is the detailed development priorities set forth in the Transport and Transportation Equipment Manufacturing of Item 19 and are encouraged by the government:
+Below are the detailed development priorities from the Transport and Transportation Equipment Manufacturing of Item 19:

 - and R&D of engines

 - key automotive components and parts and R&D of key technologies

 - and R&D of automotive electrics and electronics

 - Manufacturing of key automotive components and parts for new energy vehicles

-Besides, the development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development to make it safer, more reliable and lighter.
-The construction and technology of charging facilities are also needed to foster the development of EV infrastructure.
+The development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development to make vehicles safer, more reliable and lighter.
+The construction and technology of charging facilities is also needed to foster the development of EV infrastructure.